martin-sicho/genui/doc/source/usage/develop/generators.rst

 saw in :ref:`dev-guide-create-compounds-initializers`.
 However, we will also learn more about other features of GenUI that we have not described, yet.

+..  _dev-guide-generators-urls:

 Defining URLs
 -------------

-We will take a look at the `genui.generators.extensions.genuidrugex.urls` module first since it clearly showcases the components of the extension that we will be dealing with in our case study.
+We will take a look at the `genuidrugex.urls` module first since it clearly showcases the components of the extension that we will be dealing with in our case study.
 The file is not long so we can show it here: